vespa-engine/sample-apps/msmarco-ranking/document-ranking.md

     python -m json.tool
 </pre>

-The data set is small, but one gets a feel for how the data and how the doc ttttt query expansion work.
+The data set is small, but one gets a feel for how the data and how the document to query expansion work.
 Note that negative relevance scores from the GBDT evaluation is normal.

-## Full Evaluation (Using full dataset, all 2.3M documents)
+## Full Evaluation (Using full dataset, all 3.2M documents)
-First we need to download and index the entire data set plus the doc t5 query expansion.
+First we need to download and index the entire data set and the document to query expansion.

 ### Download all documents
 <pre>